 Seeds at the base of the flower stalks ripen first, and seed maturation continues up the stalks.
 Seeds change from green to a tannish-brown color as they mature.

 Once seeds start ripening, there will almost always be a mixture of mature and immature seeds on plants.
 Harvesting when approximately two-thirds of the seeds are brown is recommended.
 Depending on the scale of seed collection, individual seedstalks can be cut or entire plants can be pulled from the garden and moved to a place where they can continue drying.
 Depending on the percentage of ripe seeds at harvest, 7 to 14 days should be a sufficient drying period.

 The seedstalks can be threshed using one of several methods.
 Small lots and cut branches can be processed by running a gloved hand along the length of the stalk with a container placed underneath to catch dislodged seeds; stalks should be discarded once they are stripped of seeds.
 Larger lots and whole plants can be placed in large tubs or on tarps and treaded upon.
 Threshed seedstalks should be discarded, and the seed lot should then be screened and winnowed.

-When stored under cool, dry conditions, swiss chard seeds can be expected to remain viable for five years.
+When stored under cool, dry conditions, beet seeds can be expected to remain viable for 5 years.